Our staff and governors

 Ann is a consultant on business excellence in service industries, with 15 years experience as Deputy Chief Executive of the Institute of Hospitality.
 Ann is an active volunteer at her local church and has previous experience of being a governor at Kingston University.

-Brian James, Foundation Governors
+Brian James, Foundation Governor

 TLA sub-committee member